Pets on Trains

 Types of Pets Allowed

-Cats and dogs are the only types of pets accepted on Amtrak, and only one pet per passenger will be allowed.
+Cats and dogs are the only types of pets accepted on Amtrak, and only one pet and one carrier per passenger will be allowed.

-- Passengers must begin the first leg of their trip at the Chicago, Naperville or Galesburg stations during the hours that the ticket offices are open.
-Note: Passengers at Naperville can only start their trip with a pet aboard Train 383, as the ticket office is closed for Train 381.
+- Passengers must begin the first leg of their trip at the Chicago, Naperville, Galesburg, Homewood, Champaign-Urbana or Carbondale stations during the hours that the ticket offices are open.

 Pet Reservations, Fare and Ticketing

 - Pet reservations are made on a first-come, first-served basis.
-No more than four pets are reserved per train.
+No more than five pets are reserved per train.
 Service animals do not count towards this limitation.

 - The fare for pets is $25.00 per carrier, for each travel segment.